 - Animators do not only work on movies.
 Many corporate presentations use animation to get the message across.
-It is also used in training videos. - Journalists of today and the future will play an increasingly important role to combat fake news.
-They are required to report in such a way that people get the correct information at the correct time be it in written, video, or photographic format. - Sound engineers ensure that we hear well, ranging from large music productions to short video clips.
-They may also be involved in designing software to equalise and edit sound. - Concept artists use various tools to illustrate or model a concept for a toy, movie, or product, to name a few.
-It is their job to help convince the investors and producers that an idea is worthwhile. - Curators work either independently or as affiliated with a gallery.
-Curators not only curate and conceptualise exhibitions, but also work closely with artists, collectives, towards the management and maintenance of collections, and on educating the public on art and visual literacy. - Art buyers may work for companies in the business sector, for specific collectors, or independently.
-Making suggestions and procuring rare art pieces for buyers. - Independent artists are entrepreneurs who are working towards marketing themselves, selling and creating their own art, and exhibiting nationally and internationally. - Illustrators can work as independent artists, and create illustrations for books, handbooks, videos, and many more in the industry. - Art educators play an essential role in the industry.
-Playing a key role in the education of future artists and creatives. - Cartoonists not only entertain with their creations, but often offer social commentary.
-They may also be involved in the creation of animation or other art. - Recreation officers organise sports, recreation, and outdoor activities for individuals, groups, companies, or communities.
-With the growing importance of well-being, recreation officers will be gaining popularity. - Communication managers often specialise in a specific field of communication or can advise on and manage all types of communication within an organisation.
-For example, internal, external, marketing, and online communication activities.

-ywriters are responsible for just about everything you read, ranging from product instructions to socialuia posts.
+It is also used in training videos. - photographic format. - also be involved in designing software to equalise and edit sound. - their job to help convince the investors and producers that an idea is worthwhile. - Curators work either independently or as affiliated with a gallery.
+Curators not only curate and conceptualise collections, and on educating the public on art and visual literacy. - Art buyers may work for companies in the business sector, for specific collectors, or independently.
+Making suggestions and procuring rare art pieces for buyers. - own art, and exhibiting nationally and internationally. - Illustrators can work as independent artists, and create illustrations for books, handbooks, videos, and many more in the industry. - creatives. - in the creation of animation or other art. - communities.
+With the growing importance of well-being, recreation officers will be gaining popularity. - communication activities. - Copywriters are responsible for just about everything you read, ranging from product instructions to socialmedia posts.
 They can either work for one company or freelance for many.